Year 1

 Writing

-This term our English foci are journey stories and information texts.
-The texts we will study are 'Little Red Riding Hood' and 'Come to Brilliant Bristol'.
-Children will be studying the features of these different texts and focus on non-negotiables such as full stops, capital letters, finger spaces and time conjunctions.
+This term our English foci are journey stories and recount texts.
+The texts we will study are 'We're Going on a Bear Hunt' and 'Brunel the Great Engineer'.
+Children will be studying the features of these different texts and focus on non-negotiables such as full stops, capital letters, finger spaces.
+They will also look at text features such as adjectives and speech bubbles.

 Maths

-In Maths we will be learning to work with larger numbers (to 20) including adding and subtracting.
+In Maths we will be learning to work with larger numbers (to 50) as well as learning about length & height and mass & volume.

 Enquiry

-This term our enquiry is called 'What Did Brunel Do For Us?'.
-During this enquiry we will learn about the life of Isambard Kingdom Brunel and his many achievements.
-In Science we will learn about animals that live in or near the sea and the impact humans are having on the environment.
-Further details about our enquiry and our learning in the wider curriculum can be found in the Term 3 Medium Term Plan (to be added shortly).
+This term our enquiry is called 'Who are the ground-breaking figures from Bristol's diverse history?'.
+During this enquiry we will learn about important individuals such as Paul Stephenson, Carmen Beckford and Princess Campbell.
+In Computing we will become digital publishers by creating our own eBooks!
+Further details about our enquiry and our learning in the wider curriculum can be found in the Term 4 Medium Term Plan (to be added shortly).

 Reading